SAP-samples/btp-cap-genai-rag/docs/tutorial/5-extend/1-LocalDev.md

 3. Continue with the **General** steps described below, which are the same for Cloud Foundry and/or Kyma setups.

-## SAP BTP, Kyma Runtime

-Even though we are in a local development setup, the **generative AI hub** access cannot be "mocked" locally, so you still require access to your destination pointing to the **generative AI hub in SAP AI Core**.
-The same applies for the XSUAA instance, required to issue a token for accessing the Destination Service.

-1. For starting the local development, you will at least need a Destination Service instance, as well as an XSUAA instance in your SAP BTP Kyma cluster.
-Therefore, we suggest to install the GenAI Mail Insights application to your Kyma Cluster using **helm install** as described in the previous tutorial steps.

-2. Once the application is installed and all Service Instances are created please run the following commands, to create the respective **.cdsrc-private.json** file required for local testing.
-Please ensure that you are connected to the correct Kyma cluster by running **kubectl cluster-info**.

-    > **Hint** - We are creating two profiles in the multitenant case. **development** for local scenarios without **multitenancy** and **local-with-mtx** for local scenarios with **multitenancy**.

-    ```sh
-    # Run in ./(multi/single)-tenant/code #

-    # Single-Tenant
-    cds bind -2 <ReleaseName>-srv-destination --on k8s --for development
-    cds bind auth -2 <ReleaseName>-srv-xsuaa --kind basic --on k8s --for development

-    # Multitenant
-    cds bind -2 <ReleaseName>-srv-destination --on k8s --for development
-    cds bind auth -2 <ReleaseName>-srv-xsuaa --kind basic --on k8s --for development
-    cds bind -2 <ReleaseName>-srv-destination --on k8s --for local-with-mtx
-    cds bind auth -2 <ReleaseName>-srv-xsuaa --kind basic --on k8s --for local-with-mtx
-    ```

-3. Continue with the **General** steps described below ([click here](#general-steps)), which are the same for Cloud Foundry and/or Kyma setups.

 ## General Steps